harrisuddin/Calify/README.md

 # Calify
-Calify is a application that automatically syncs your Spotify history to your Google calendar.
+Calify is an application that automatically syncs your Spotify history to your Google calendar.